scipy-conference/scipy_proceedings/papers/david_ketcheson/teaching_numerical_methods.rst

 - specialized high-level interpreted languages (MATLAB, Mathematica, Maple)
 - general-purpose compiled languages (C, C++, Fortran).

-High-level languages, especially MATLAB, are used most widely and have several advantages.
+High-level languages, especially MATLAB, are used widely in numerical courses and have several advantages.
 Namely, the syntax is very similar to the mathematical formulas themselves, the learning curve is short, and debugging is relatively simple.
-The main drawback is that such languages often do not provide the necessary performance to solve large research or industrial problems.
+The main drawback is that such languages do not provide the necessary performance to solve large research or industrial problems.
 This may be a handicap for students if they never gain experience with compiled languages.

 Python strikes a middle ground between these options.
-It is a high-level language with relatively intuitive mathematical syntax and high-level libraries for everything needed in a course on numerical methods.
+It is a high-level language with intuitive syntax and high-level libraries for everything needed in a course on numerical methods.
 At the same time, it is a general-purpose language.
 Although (like MATLAB) it can be relatively slow [VdP14]_, Python makes it relatively easy to develop fast code by using tools such as